vitordgfreitas/langgraph-intro/README.md

 # LangGraph Intro

 This project gives a fundamental introduction to LangGraph by using it to build a simple but powerful data analytics AI agent that can query your database, perform analyses, and generate visualizations.
 This is an end-to-end, full-deployed AI agent that will teach you core Langgraph concepts so that you can build amazing AI systems yourself.
 It's meant to be a starting point so add to this example to expand on the agent's capabilities and create your own full-deployed, powerful AI agents.
+Everything covered is free except for usage of the OpenAI API - however feel free to adopt the code to use any provider including local models for free.

 Watch the YT video here and **Subscribe** to my free community to get the accompanying cheat-sheet with in-depth notes and more advanced topics and diagrams.